maripjan/Car-Accidents-Analysis-Dashboard-in-Python-using-Streamlit/README.md

 3. The list of all libraries and their respective versions that were used to create this project is given in **requirements.txt** file.
 Please refer to it in case of a necessity.

 4. Original CSV file includes more than 1.6 million incidents of vehicle collisions.
-However, for the sake of memory saving (as well as due to GitLab's 10MB limit for file uploading) only 100,000 rows were fed into the application as an input data.
+However, for the sake of memory saving (as well as due to GitHub's 25MB and GitLab's 10MB limitations for file uploading) only 100,000 rows were fed into the application as an input data.

 <**Below are given some actual screenshots showing how the web app looks like when it is displayed in the browser.**>